Beef Back Ribs Recipe: Tender, Juicy, and Flavorful

 If you love low-maintenance cooking, the slow cooker is your best friend.
 This method guarantees melt-in-your-mouth tenderness.

-- Cook on low.
+• Cook on low.
 Let the ribs cook for 6-8 hours on low.
 The result?
-Ribs so tender they practically slide off the bone.
+Ribs so tender they nearly fall off the bone.

 Oven-Baking: Easy and Convenient